 - Don’t be pressured into releasing your vehicle – a genuine buyer should not mind waiting until the draft has cleared

-Things to remember when taking payments for vehicles:
+… when TAKING payments for vehicles:

 - Cash Payments – Ask for the cash to be handed to you in a bank, where notes can be checked for forgeries and paid in immediately